bakerlisa/bakerlisa/README.md

 Since the dawn of time, technology has been around to make mundane tasks eaiser.
 Work smarter not harder! #LifeMoto

 <p>ABOUT:</p>
-- 🎨  7 years of professional experience - mainly frontend
+- 🎨  7 years of professional experience - mainly frontend<br/>
-- 🌱 Coding Dojo Alumni for Software Engineer in 3 full stacks: Java, Python, MERN
+- 🌱 Coding Dojo Alumni for Software Engineer in 3 full stacks: Java, Python, MERN </br>
-    * Other: SQL, Flask, MongoDB, SpringTools
+    * Other: SQL, Flask, MongoDB, SpringTools<br/>
-- 🎓 I've a Balchors Degree in Graphic Design from Utah State University
+- 🎓 I've a Balchors Degree in Graphic Design from Utah State University<br/>
-- 🦾 Taking it one step further to becoming a machine learning engineer!
+- 🦾 Taking it one step further to becoming a machine learning engineer!  <br/>

 EDUCATION: <br/>